telerik/report-server-docs/dotnet-docs/windows-installation.md

 The installation wizard will do the initial configuration of _RS.NET_ and _RS.NET Service Agent_ on Windows, making them ready-to-run.

-If the automatic configuration fails, please, familiarize with the [initialization process](#initialization-process) and follow the [instructions for manual configuration](#manual-configuration-on-windows).
+If the automatic configuration fails, please, get familiar with the [initialization process](#initialization-process) and follow the [instructions for manual configuration](#manual-configuration-on-windows).

 ### Initialization process